w3f/polkadot-wiki/docs/general/polkadot-direction.md

 [coretime allocation](#agile-coretime-allocation) will allow any application to access Polkadot's computation based on their needs without wasting valuable blockspace.
 [Accords](#xcm-and-accords) will improve cross-chain communication and the security guarantees of XCM messages.
-Finally, Polkadot itself will scale by moving on-chian logic into its own system parachains, allowing it to have more bandwidth for the [parachains protocol](../learn/learn-parachains-protocol.md) and accords.
+Finally, Polkadot itself will scale by moving on-chain logic into its own system parachains, allowing it to have more bandwidth for the [parachains protocol](../learn/learn-parachains-protocol.md) and accords.